rajeevkarn/cmem-docker/cmem/DataPlatform/README.md

 docker build -t eccenca-dataplatform-k8s:vX.Y.Z .
 ```

-After finishing the build process you'll find a docker image with the name `eccenca-dataplatform-k8s:vX.Y.Z`.
+After finishing the build process you'll find a Docker image with the name `eccenca-dataplatform-k8s:vX.Y.Z`.
-This can be used to start the eccenca DataPlatform in a standalone docker container.
+This can be used to start the eccenca DataPlatform in a standalone Docker container.

-## Download the image from our docker registry
+## Download the image from our Docker registry

-The docker image can be downloaded from the eccenca docker registry(using proper credentials):
+The Docker image can be downloaded from the eccenca Docker registry(using proper credentials).
-To get access please use our [contact form](https://www.eccenca.com/en/company-contact.html)
+To get access please use our [contact form](https://www.eccenca.com/en/company-contact.html).

-Therefore please login into the eccenca docker registry using the following command:
+Therefore please login into the eccenca Docker registry using the following command:

 ```bash
 docker login https://docker-registry.eccenca.com
 ```

-After a successful login you can pull the pre-build docker image:
+After a successful login you can pull the pre-build Docker image:

 ```bash
 docker pull docker-registry.eccenca.com/eccenca-dataplatform-k8s:latest